-It’s likely that the numbers from different tools would fall in the same ballpark, but I wouldn’t expect them to match.
+The numbers from different tools would likely fall in the same ballpark, but I wouldn’t expect them to match.

 Keep in mind at all times that these metrics are estimates.

-If you’re using or planning to use a tool for pulling the Difficulty metric, be sure to inform yourself on what formula they’re using.
-If you don’t understand how the metric is calculated, then it will be harder to grasp its real meaning and pull actionable information out of it.
+If you’re using or planning to use a tool for pulling the Difficulty metric, be sure to inform yourself what formula they’re using.
+If you don’t understand how the metric is calculated, it will be harder to grasp its real meaning and pull actionable information.